 total of about 14 hours every 24 hours. (naps included)

-the difference between a few hours sleep and a full night sleep.
+the difference between a few hours of sleep and a full night's sleep.

 - An overtired baby will struggle to fall asleep and

 stay asleep.
-Try to put baby to sleep a little earlier, if you think
+Try putting your baby to sleep a little earlier in the evenings, if you think

 this is the case.

 - A baby (4 months and older) that wakes up in

 the middle of the night, is not necessarily hungry, they might just have